 Holiday in Nowa Huta

-Cracovians, these days, associate the communist-era workers’ housing project of Nowa Huta with a touch of nostalgia and maybe a grimace or two as they remember what it felt like to breathe in all of the soot from the steel mills that were purpose-built there and for which the old regime was so proud.
+Cracovians, these days, associate the communist-era workers’ housing project of Nowa Huta with a touch of nostalgia and maybe a grimace or two as they remember what it felt like to breathe in all the soot from the steel mills that were purpose-built there and for which the old regime was so proud.

 I had very little idea of any of this on my first trip to Kraków in August 1984.
-I was traveling to visit my best friend and roommate at the time, Matt, who was spending the summer in Kraków to study Polish at Jagiellonian University.
+I was visiting my friend and roommate at the time, Matt, who was spending the summer in Kraków to study Polish at Jagiellonian University.
 I wrote about that trip -- and a subsequent visit to Prague -- in an earlier post: The Case of the Missing Roommate.
 Although I'd come specifically to visit Matt, he was preoccupied with school on most days, and I had a lot of time to wander around on my own.

 I had to arrange my own accommodation on that trip, so the first place I went was to the “Almatur” student-travel agency to find a room.
 Even back then, Kraków was highly popular with Polish tourists, and booking a hotel was next to impossible.
 I had the good fortune, though, of meeting a Polish student at the agency, Bożena, who kindly offered me the sofa in her family’s apartment.
 The only catch was that it wasn’t actually in Kraków, but rather in "Nowa Huta," about 5km outside of the center.
 I had no other option, so I enthusiastically accepted.